aaronj1335/aaronj1335.github.com/_posts/2014-07-18-if-underscore-was-written-in-es6.md

           yield item;
     }

-there are no `return`'s because we already know generator functions return lazily-computed collections. the items of the collection are determined by those `yield` statements.
+there are no `return`'s since, as we know, generator functions return lazily-computed collections. the items of the collection are determined by those `yield` statements.

-if you're not familiar with the es6 `of` keyword, then don't worry. just know that it does exactly what you would expect in this code.
+if you're not familiar with the es6 `of` keyword, then don't worry. it does exactly what you would expect in this code.

 `reduce` returns a single item, so it's not a generator function. with these new functions our code looks nearly identical, but it doesn't create